surajittp/surajittp/README.md

 ## What This Profile Represents

-- Professional-grade website and web application development
+- Professional-grade development domain
-- Practical solutions aligned with real business requirements
 - Strong software engineering fundamentals
-- A disciplined and growth-oriented professional mindset
+- A disciplined and growth-oriented professional thinking

 ---

 ## Work Philosophy

 As a freelance developer, I believe professionalism means:
-- Understanding the problem before writing code
 - Delivering maintainable and scalable solutions
 - Taking full ownership of quality and reliability
 - Working with clarity, discipline, and intent

-> “Good software is built with responsibility, not shortcuts.”
+> “You were looking for somthing awesome, and you're here✌️.”

 ---